wso2/docs-choreo-dev/en/docs/api/rest-api.md

 # REST APIs

 !!! note
-    This section would serve as a learning material about REST APIs.
-Would not include How to create a REST API, but would focus more on the REST API concepts.
+    This section will serve as learning material about REST APIs.
+It will not describe how to create a REST API, but will focus more on the REST API concepts.